-Non respect of rules whilst overlapping : the radio man will be show a yellow card - if his boat is still not out of the way, the red card will be shown and his boat will be disqualified.
+Non respect of rules whilst overlapping: the radio man will be show a yellow card - if his boat is still not out of the way, the red card will be shown and his boat will be disqualified.
 A black flag will be given to any boat not obeying the instructions of the sports commissioner or the OOD.

 The Daily Management Committee may decide to apply a "drive-through" immediate-penalty in cases that carry a 1 lap penalty.
 The driver will exit the race course at the exit lane and reduce speed to safely proceed to the start pontoon.
 The pontoon marshall will give the signal to safely re-enter the race through the entrance.
 This will be announced in the advance programme and/or the driver's meeting.
 The drive-through penalty can only be taken under Green Flag conditions.
 This will be communicated from the Commissioner to the driver via his radio person and a board flashing the drivers boat number.
 The driver must complete the drive through penalty within three green flag laps of the announcement.
-He must leave the course at the pit entrance buoy and enter the penalty lap under the green flag.
+He must leave the course at the pit entrance buoy and enter the race course at least at the back of the field maintaining 4000 r.p.m. during the penalty lap under the green flag.
 Failing to comply will result in disqualification for the race.